EU DisinfoLab 2024 Annual Conference

 Biases, polarisation, and psychology: human beings as part of the problem and the solution

-Chaired by Lea Frühwirth (CeMAS) with Robin Blom (Ball State University) and Celia Davies (Moonshot)
+Chaired by Lea Frühwirth (CeMAS) with Robin Blom (Ball State University) and Alexa Hassan (Moonshot)

 This session delves into how polarisation, cognitive biases, and psychology influence public discourse and the spread of disinformation.
 Considerations on cognitive biases, influence techniques, and trust cycles will emerge from compelling case studies, introducing tools to better reach when our minds are confronted with false or inaccurate information.